-A cataract is a common condition that causes a clouding of the eye's natural lens, and affects millions of people each year, including more than half of all Americans over the age of 65.
+A cataract is a common condition that causes a clouding of the eye's natural lens.
 Cloudiness develops as a result of a buildup of protein in the lens.
+Cataracts affect millions of people each year, including more than half of all Americans over the age of 65.

 Your doctor may perform a series of tests in order to diagnose a cataract.
 A dilated eye exam will be performed to test the vision and to examine the condition of the lens and other parts of the eye.
 Your doctor may also perform tonometry, a procedure that measures the pressure in the eye.